Bharatiya Nagarik Suraksha Sanhita (BNSS) Section 51: Examination Of Accused By Medical Practitioner At Request Of Police Officer

 Illustration:

 Imagine a person is arrested for assault.
 The police suspect the person may have used a weapon that left traces of blood or other bodily fluids.
-Based on these grounds, a registered medical practitioner could conduct an examination of the suspect’s hands, clothing, and potentially other areas, using techniques like DNA profiling to gather evidence.
-This examination would be lawful under Section 51, given the reasonable grounds for suspicion and the involvement of a medical professional.
+Based on these grounds, a registered medical practitioner could conduct an examination of the suspect’s hands, clothing.
+It can be other potential areas, using techniques like DNA profiling to gather evidence.
+This examination would be lawful under Section 51, given the reasonable grounds for suspicion and involvement of a medical professional.

 Q: What constitutes “reasonable grounds” for a medical examination?

-A: The grounds must be specific and based on credible information suggesting that the examination will provide evidence relevant to the crime.
+A: The grounds must be specific and based on credible information.
+This suggests that the examination will provide evidence relevant to the crime.

 Q: Can a person refuse a medical examination?